-A very wide variety of excellent ancient coins sell for $25 or less.
+A very wide variety of excellent ancient coins sell for $25.
 You can buy, in very nice grade, a nickle-sized base silver coin of any of a dozen third century AD emperors (200 - 300 AD), or a copper coin the size of a quarter from any of a half dozen early fourth century AD emperors, or a dime sized copper coins of any of a dozen fourth century (300 - 400 AD) rulers.
 You can buy attractive silver coins in worn but legible condition of most of the second century AD (100 -200 AD) emperors.
 You can buy attractive but worn Greek copper coins from dozens (really!) of different mint cities.
 Also available are many other types issued by rulers and ancient kingdoms too numerous to mention.

 It's pretty confusing!

 Anything new is confusing at first.
 Perhaps that is why most collectors buy Roman imperial coins -- the straightforward run of emperors is easy to organize and understand.
 But many branch out into other areas, for example Greek, Jewish, Parthian or pre-Roman British after they get started and know a bit more.

 Silver.
 20 mm.
 A Parthian coin of Vologases III, 105-147 AD.
 The Parthians ruled in the region of modern Iran and Iraq.

 What about older coins -- coins from the time of Christ?